 When your employees understand your restaurant's core values, they're better prepared to deliver a top-notch guest experience.
 Plus, they'll know how to treat fellow employees.
 The restaurant industry in particular, is known for murkier boundaries between professional and personal relationships.
 For example, romantic relationships between employees are not uncommon.
 You might want to outline your restaurant's policy on this issue in the staff handbook.

-Include anti-harassment policies in your employee handbook so your employees know you have zero tolerance for discrimination based on race, gender, sexual orientation, or any other category.
+Include anti-harassment policies in your employee handbook so your employees know you have zero tolerance for negative workplace behavior or discrimination based on race, gender, sexual orientation, or any other category.
 You also might want to outline the complaint procedure if discrimination takes place.
 Does the general manager handle complaints?
 Is there an existing staff member who oversees employee relations?

 When you're writing an anti-harassment and sexual harassment policy, be sure to hire a lawyer with employment law expertise so that your employee handbook complies with all the legal requirements necessary.